Characters: Warhammer 40000 Orks

 - Enemy Civil War: The constant status of Ork society, luckily for the rest of the galaxy.

-- Evil Cannot Comprehend Good: In an Obliviously Evil, Blue and Orange Morality type of way.
-Orks have difficulty with the concept that any sentient being might not enjoy going to war for its own sake.
-This leads to them regarding races like humans as being "friendly" because they are so good at making military fortresses for Orks to come and knock over.
-The idea that such fortresses are designed to deter Orks from invading and that the humans might not appreciate a good scrap over it never really enters the Orks' consideration.
-To the Ork mind, the only reason for a military build-up is a challenge for one's rivals to come over for a good scrap.
+- Evil Cannot Comprehend Good: Orks have difficulty with the concept that any sentient being might not enjoy going to war for its own sake.
+For example, they regard humans as "friendly" because they are so good at making military fortresses for Orks to come and knock over.
+The idea that a fortress is supposed to deter them never occurs to the Orks - why else would you build a big killy fort if you weren't daring someone to come try and attack it?

 - Evil Overlord: Your average Warboss is this.

 - Extreme Omnivore: Let's put it this way, Ork pilots run their Fighta-Bommas' fuel lines through their cockpits in case they get thirsty during a mission.

 - Failure Is the Only Option: Inverted.
 "Orkses never lose a battle.
 If we win we win, if we die we die fightin' so it don't count.
 If we runs for it we don't die neither, 'cos we can always come back for anuvver go, see!"

 - Faster-Than-Light Travel: Orks have yet to master interstellar flight; rather their Weirdboyz are good at detecting when a Space Hulk randomly drops out of the Warp, and any Orks on worlds nearby will gravitate to the massive conglomeration of ships and debris and convert it into their flagship.
 Then it and any other vessels in the Orkish fleet will be drawn into another Warp rift to emerge somewhere else in the galaxy - Orks don't care where they end up so long as they get to fight something when they get there.